Optimizing Connectivity through Network Gradients for Restricted Boltzmann Machines: Introduction

-Beyond proposing NCG, this work evaluates the method using the MNIST data set on two orthogonal tasks often used to assess RBMs: sample generation (average NLL is the performance metric) and input classification (accuracy is the performance metric).
-For the classification task, two other data sets from the UCI Evaluation Suite~\cite{UCIdata} are considered (Mushrooms and Connect-4).
-In both tasks NCG shows a superior learning curve, both learning faster and more accurately than a classic fully connected RBM.
+Beyond proposing NCG, this work evaluates the method using the MNIST data set (more information on Section \ref{sec:result}) on two orthogonal tasks often used to assess RBMs: sample generation (average NLL is the performance metric) and input classification (accuracy is the performance metric).
+For the classification task, two other data sets from the UCI Evaluation Suite~\citep{UCIdata} are considered (Mushrooms and Connect-4).
+In both tasks NCG shows superior learning curves, learning faster as well as more accurately than a classic fully connected RBM.
 The evaluation also shows that NCG removes and adds network connections during training, indicating its effectiveness in searching for optimal network patterns and robustness to initialization.
-Comparison with static patterns and the SET method~\cite{SET_mocanu} (also designed for optimizing the network connectivity of RBMs) indicate the superiority of NCG, especially during the early phases of training.
+Comparison with static patterns and the SET method~\citep{SET_mocanu} (also designed for the optimization of the network connectivity of RBMs) indicate the superiority of NCG, especially during the early phases of training.

-The remainder of this work is organized as follows: Section \ref{sec:lit} has a cursory discussion of related works; Section \ref{sec:rbm} imparts a brief explanation of the RBM; Section \ref{sec:ncg} presents the NCG method proposed in this work; Section \ref{sec:result} shows the experimental results; and Section \ref{sec:conc} has the concluding remarks.
+The remainder of this work is organized as follows: Section \ref{sec:lit} has a cursory discussion of related works; Section \ref{sec:rbm} imparts a brief explanation of the RBM; Section \ref{sec:ncg} presents the NCG method here proposed; Section \ref{sec:result} shows the experimental results; and Section \ref{sec:conc} has the concluding remarks.